weavejester/integrant/README.md

 #### Initializer functions

 Sometimes all that is necessary is `init-key`, particularly if what is being initiated is all in memory, and we can rely on the garbage collector to clean up afterwards.

-For this purpose, `init-key` will try to find a function matching the key if no more specific method is set.
+For this purpose, `init-key` will try to find a function with the **same namespace and name** as the keyword, if no more specific method is set.
 For example:

 ```clojure
 (def config